March 11, 2021 by

 - Read aloud, choosing stories or articles that are easy to follow and on topics which are of interest to the senior.
 For example, a sports fan may enjoy hearing an update on his/her favorite players and teams, and then discussing highlights from the past as well.

 - Get up and moving for improved muscle tone and circulation, as well as to help promote daytime wakefulness and improved nighttime sleeping.
 If weather permits, exercising outdoors is a wonderful option to add in vitamin D and fresh air.
 Try walks in nature, pointing out the individual birds, flowers, trees, etc. that you pass along the way.

 - Experiment with a number of tactile art mediums that can be manipulated without the use of vision, such as clay or sculpting sand.
 Or try creating a 3-D work of art by gluing buttons, shells, dried pasta, etc. into a shape or pattern.

 - Include the senior in ability-appropriate tasks around the house.
 Food preparation offers a variety of options, such as washing and tearing lettuce for a salad, peeling and breaking apart bananas or oranges, and mixing ingredients for a cake.
 Or ask the senior to help with folding laundry or sorting nuts and bolts in a toolbox.

 - Give pet therapy a try.
 Specially trained pet therapists can provide a safe, trusted cat or dog for the senior to pet or hold.
 While this may seem simplistic, the joy and relaxing effects of spending some time with an animal can be significant.

-Our caregivers are knowledgeable in creative tips on how to engage older adults of every ability level to help make daily life more fulfilling.
-Give us a call at (315) 579-HOME (4663) for trusted Alzheimer’s care in Syracuse and nearby areas today!
+Our caregivers specialize in Alzheimer’s home care and are knowledgeable on how to engage older adults of every ability level to help make daily life more fulfilling.
+Give us a call at (315) 579-HOME (4663) for trusted memory care in Salina and nearby areas today!